MikyGus/GodotAddonMenuSystem/README.md

 When you now press `Settings` the current menu moves left of the screen.
 And at the same time the `Settings` menu enters from the right. (moving left)

+	Note: AboutButton have the same nodes and settings, apart from "Transition to Path" that should point to the About-scene.

 ### Transition back to the main menu
 After we moved to the Settings-menu, `MenuController` have a stack of Menus:
 - Settings (Currently active)